Saturday, August 7, 2021

 Monday, May 3, 2021

-Answering Karlo Broussard's Typological Arguments For The Roman Catholic Eucharist
+Debunking Karlo Broussard's Arguments For The Catholic Eucharist

 • Discussion:

--Karlo Broussard wrote an article listing two reasons as to why he believes that we should accept the Roman Catholic view of the Lord's Supper as true.
+-Karlo Broussard wrote an article providing two reasons as to why he believes the Roman Catholic view of the Lord's Supper is true.
+He makes his case by using typology.
 Following are a handful of excerpts from the author along with a critique:

 "If the Eucharist were just ordinary bread and wine with no miraculous element to it, then the new manna would be inferior to the old.
 But that’s a no-go when it comes to Biblical typology.
 The New Testament fulfillment must always be greater than the Old Testament type."

 Jesus Christ, the new manna, is superior to the manna given in the desert because the nourishment that He provides is life everlasting.
-The manna given to the Israelites was designated to satisfy physical hunger and was thus temporal.
-Christ is to be spiritually consumed by faith and not by literally eating His flesh and drinking His blood.
+The manna given to the Israelites was designated to satisfy physical hunger.
+It was temporal.
+Christ is to be spiritually consumed by faith, not by literally eating His flesh and drinking His blood.

 "...If real blood was used for the ratifying ceremony of the Old Covenant, then how much more need there be real blood for the ratifying ceremony of the New Covenant, which is the Last Supper?"